 The following narrative analysis of our condensed consolidated results of operations is presented on a historical basis.
 Our operating results prior to the Hughes Acquisition reflect the historical results of combined operations of entities included in the condensed consolidated financial statements of EchoStar that generally represented EchoStar's satellite services business.
-Our results of operations for the three and six months ended June 30, 2011 only included operating results of Hughes Communications after June 8, 2011, the date of the Hughes Acquisition.
-Therefore, our results of operations for the three and six months ended June 30, 2012 are not comparable to our results of operations for the same periods in 2011.
+Our results of operations for the nine months ended September 30, 2011 only included operating results of Hughes Communications after June 8, 2011, the date of the Hughes Acquisition.
+Therefore, our results of operations for the nine months ended September 30, 2012 are not comparable to our results of operations for the same period in 2011.